jordanmpalmer/Ramshorn5e/z_Templates/Template - Point of Interest.md

 ---
+aliases:
-aliases: template
+  - template
 planet: Minastria
 region: where on the planet?
 settlement:
 type:
 party-alignment: friend or foe?
+tags:
+  - location
-tags: location
+icon: location
 ---